jfangrad/react-dropdown-aria/packages/react-dropdown-aria/README.md

 ## Purpose
 This component was created to be a light weight and fully accessible dropdown component for React.
 For a more feature heavy and powerful dropdown look to the [react-select](https://github.com/JedWatson/react-select) package.
 (This dropdown is inspired by react-select)

+## **Upgrading to v2**
+Please take note when upgrading from v1 to v2 there are breaking changes.
+Be sure to carefully read the [changelog entry for v2.0.0](CHANGELOG.md).

 ## Features
 1. Fully customizable styling
 2. Grouped options
 3. Accessible
-4. Type to find item
+4. Searchable
 5. Custom render function props
-6. Typescript typings included
+6. Typescript typings

 # Demo And Examples
 For demo and examples see [https://jfangrad.github.io/react-dropdown-aria/](https://jfangrad.github.io/react-dropdown-aria/)